 Protection of personal data

 Personal data is information related and proper to a natural or legal person, such as name, address, telephone number, family data, or any other data with which a person can be identified.
 In this sense, people have the right to the confidentiality of the data that identifies them, since they are the owners of such data and decide freely on their destination.
 Article 16 of the Political Constitution of the United Mexican States recognizes the protection of personal data as a fundamental right.

-When making personal data available to third parties, the holder has rights that can be exercised in relation to the processing of such data, in order to avoid affecting other rights and freedoms.
+When making personal data available to third parties, the holder has rights that can be exercised about the processing of such data, to avoid affecting other rights and freedoms.
 These rights are referred to as ARCO rights, and are as follows:

 Rectification.
 The holder of the personal data has the right to request and obtain, free of charge, the rectification of inaccurate or incomplete personal data submitted to the processing of such data by the data controller.